Basic Care of African Violets

 Rain water is ideal.

-Water if the top of the soil is dry to the touch.
+When to Water - Always wait until top of soil is dry to the touch before watering, then water thoroughly.

-However, the Society has a beautifully presented Water Well with a white base that is designed for fully grown African violet standards.
+However, the Society has a beautifully presented Water Wells with a white base that are designed for fully grown African violet.

 The smaller Semi miniatures and miniature African violets require smaller sized pots.
 Trailers and Gesneriads use different sized pots as appropriate.